gruntwork-io/toc/README.md

     1. [lambda](https://github.com/gruntwork-io/package-lambda/tree/master/modules/lambda): Deploy and manage AWS Lambda functions.
 Includes support for automatically uploading your code to AWS, configuring an IAM role for your Lambda function, and giving your Lambda function access to your VPCs.
     1. [scheduled-lambda-job](https://github.com/gruntwork-io/package-lambda/tree/master/modules/scheduled-lambda-job): Configure your Lambda function to run on a scheduled basis, like a cron job.

+1. **[API Gateway](https://github.com/gruntwork-io/package-sam)**: Modules for deploying and managing Serverless Application Model applications with Lambda, API Gateway, and Terraform.
+    1. [gruntsam](https://github.com/gruntwork-io/package-sam/tree/master/modules/gruntsam): CLI tool that allows you to define your APIs using Swagger, run and test your code locally using SAM, and deploy your code to production using API Gateway and Lambda.
+    1. [api-gateway-account-settings](https://github.com/gruntwork-io/package-sam/tree/master/modules/api-gateway-account-settings): set the global (regional) settings required to allow API Gateway to write to CloudWatch logs.

 1. **[Security](https://github.com/gruntwork-io/module-security)**: Best practices for managing secrets, credentials, servers, and users.
 The main modules are:
     1. [auto-update](https://github.com/gruntwork-io/module-security/tree/master/modules/auto-update): Configure your servers to automatically install critical security patches.
     1. [aws-auth](https://github.com/gruntwork-io/module-security/tree/master/modules/aws-auth): A script that makes it much easier to use the AWS CLI with MFA and/or multiple AWS accounts.
     1. [cloudtrail](https://github.com/gruntwork-io/module-security/tree/master/modules/cloudtrail): Configure CloudTrail in an AWS account to audit all API calls.
     1. [kms-master-key](https://github.com/gruntwork-io/module-security/tree/master/modules/kms-master-key): Create a master key in Amazon's Key Management Service and configure permissions for that key.
     1. [ssh-iam](https://github.com/gruntwork-io/module-security/tree/master/modules/ssh-iam): Manage SSH access to your servers using IAM groups.
 Every developer in an IAM group you specify will be able to SSH to your servers using their own username and SSH key.
+    1. [ssh-iam-selinux-policy](https://github.com/gruntwork-io/module-security/tree/master/modules/ssh-iam-selinux-policy): Install a SELinux Local Policy Module that is necessary to make ssh-iam work on systems with SELinux, such as CentOS.
     1. [iam-groups](https://github.com/gruntwork-io/module-security/tree/master/modules/iam-groups): Create a best-practices set of IAM groups for managing access to your AWS account.
+    1. [iam-user-password-policy](https://github.com/gruntwork-io/module-security/tree/master/modules/iam-user-password-policy): Set the AWS Account Password Policy that will govern password requirements for IAM Users.
     1. [cross-account-iam-roles](https://github.com/gruntwork-io/module-security/tree/master/modules/cross-account-iam-roles): Create IAM roles that allow IAM users to easily switch between AWS accounts.
     1. [fail2ban](https://github.com/gruntwork-io/module-security/tree/master/modules/fail2ban): Install fail2ban on your servers to automatically ban malicious users.
     1. [os-hardening](https://github.com/gruntwork-io/module-security/tree/master/modules/os-hardening): Build a hardened Linux-AMI that implements certian CIS benchmarks.
+    1. [ntp](https://github.com/gruntwork-io/module-security/tree/master/modules/ntp): Install and configures NTP on a Linux server.

 1. **[GruntKMS](https://github.com/gruntwork-io/gruntkms)**: A command-line tool that makes it very easy to manage application secrets using Amazon's Key Management Service (KMS).
 GruntKMS is written in Go and compiles into a standalone binary for every major OS.